 Deadline for responses is Sunday October 22

-East Devon residents are being asked to have their say on how much the council should pay towards the council tax bills of working age householders on low incomes who live in the district.
+The clock is ticking for East Devon residents to have their say on how much the council should pay towards the council tax bills of working age householders on low incomes who live in the district.

 This year, the council is consulting on making three changes to the scheme and the proposed amendments are being drafted to bring the scheme in line with the Government’s latest welfare reforms to housing benefits and Universal Credit.
 The changes will not affect pensioners.

 The three changes being proposed will:

 - Simplify the scheme for people receiving Universal Credit

 - Disregard the Bereavement Support Payment from the calculation of Council Tax Support, which makes it fairer to applicants who have recently lost a partner and align the scheme with changes already made in Housing Benefit.

 - Disregard charitable payments received from the recent tragedies in Manchester and London, so that applicants can continue to receive Council Tax Support.

 The proposed changes will affect working age households in East Devon who receive or will apply for council tax reduction from 1 April 2018.

 The council wants to know what you think about these proposed changes by 22 October 2017.
 To have your say you need to complete a questionnaire which you can do online at /benefits-and-support/council-tax-support-scheme-201819-consultation/

 If you need a paper copy of the questionnaire, or a copy in any other format please contact the Benefits team on 01395 571665.